 Or, if you’re staying in La Fortuna, then you can’t miss this Rainforest Night Walk and Dinner tour.
 The tour involves a 90-minute walk through the forest, where you will see plenty of animals like the famous sloth, lizards, and the super-unique bullet ant, and a stop at a frog sanctuary.
 Plus, you’ll end the tour with a delicious traditional meal!
 We did this tour recently and absolutely loved it – the dinner was so tasty, too!

-And finally, from Manuel Antonio, you can book a two-hour tour of the rainforest there at nightfall on this night walk.
+And finally, one of the top tours from Manuel Antonio is a two-hour tour of the rainforest at nightfall on this night walk.
 You’ll start off in a green cathedral-like forest where you’ll be amazed by beautiful butterflies flying above you, and then it’s time to enter the dark jungle so keep your eyes peeled for colorful insects, snakes, tree frogs, and more!

 6. Explore La Fortuna Waterfall

 Couples who hike together stay together – isn’t that how the saying goes?!
 And what better hike to do as a newlywed couple than the short but stunning hike into La Fortuna Waterfall?

 As the name suggests, this giant 230-foot (70-meter) waterfall is located on the outskirts of La Fortuna town.
 And it’s so photogenic – the water shoots out from a tall cliff into the deep blue pool below and is surrounded by lush forest.
 Honestly, you have to see it in person to truly appreciate its beauty!